 EM Grants provide up to $1500 for students to enact their unique ideas and collaborations.
 Our grants fund innovative and impactful projects and help students develop skills critical to their success: communicating a vision, creating a production plan, developing a marketing strategy, and balancing budgets.
 The competitive application process is modeled on real-world grants, and students are coached through every step, from first draft to final pitch, by the EM Team.

-For more information and to start the application process, contact Andrew Worden.
+For more information and to start the application process, review the application process below and then schedule an appointment with Andrew Worden.

 How to Apply